This article highlights Borrego Springs’ Sculptures, a surprising art expression in the middle of the desert.

 In a matter of minutes, we started to descend, one again, and I was able to see Borrego Springs.

 This is where I felt like my sight started to fail.
-In a sandy lot cover in low bush, a metal elephant sculptures appeared.
+In a sandy lot cover by low bush, a metal elephant sculptures appeared.
 Then, I saw horses and an eagle.
 What was going on?

 Everything comes alive during the high season, the time when the temperatures cool down.
 Unfortunately, we arrived a week before the official start of the high season.
-That meant the Anza-Borrego Park headquarter, stores, restaurants and other businesses were closed.
+That meant the Anza-Borrego Park headquarter, stores, restaurants, and other businesses were closed.
 The lady in the visitor’s center wasn’t sure about the hiking conditions in the park because there had been terrible floods in the months before.

 But the sculptures, the sculptures are always there.
 The mind behind the project (and responsible for giving Borrego new life) was named Dennis Avery.
-If that name sounds familiar it is because he was the son of the man who invented the self-stick label (and the one who inherit his fortune).
+If that name sounds familiar it is because he was the son of the man who invented the self-stick label (and the one who inherited his fortune).

 Dennis was a philanthropist at heart and during his life contributed to many causes in different countries.
-Attracted by the small town feeling, he lived in Borrego Springs from 1990-2001.
+Attracted by the small-town feeling, he lived in Borrego Springs from 1990-2001.
 His love for the town made him contribute to several community projects.
 He even purchased three square miles of non-contiguous land and called his property Galleta Meadows.